blentz100/smartlock/README.md

 simulations, and an interactive dashboard.
 This app is designed to demonstrate Elixir, Phoenix LiveView, and real-time streaming concepts in a concise and visually engaging way.

+When I initially started researching Elixir, I couldn't find too many real world applications that didn't require logins to see some basic functionality.
+If you are looking for a basic working example of Elixir with Phoenix LiveView, this is a good option.
+If you have other good options to share please open an issue the repo and share a link.

+---

 In the gif below, note that there are two tabs open, but pointing to the same URL.
 The purpose is to show the real-time streaming updates across separate instances of the application.